vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 categories: blog PhD
 category: blog
 lang: en
+excerpt: Talking about the subject of my thesis, the directions we are going for and some feelings and the impact on my life.
 ---

 After almost a year (11 months), here I share with you my first year as a PhD student.